 5. Cross Focused Reviews: This program is a service of Cross Focused Media, LLC.
 Once you have signed up on their list, you will receive email notifications of available books on tour.

-6. First Wild Card Tours: FIRST= Fiction *and non-fiction* in Rather Short Takes serves as ministry not business linking authors of Christian books with readers who provide a honest review.
-The neat thing about this program is for each tour you sign up to be a part of, the FIRST team provides a HTML version of the post which includes the first chapter of the book and you can easily add your own review.
+6. First Wild Card Tours: FIRST= Fiction *and non-fiction* in Rather Short Takes serves as a ministry not business linking authors of Christian books with readers who provide an honest review.
+The neat thing about this program is for each tour you sign up to be a part of, the FIRST team provides an HTML version of the post which includes the first chapter of the book and you can easily add your own review.

 7. TLC Book Tours: Offers a quick sign up process to get on their list of tour hosts.
 The ladies with TLC typically have contacted me about books they think I may be interested in reading and we work out a specific date for me to post my review on my blog.

-8. Tyndale Blog Network– This program is hosted by Tyndale House publishers.
+8. Tyndale Blog Network– This program is hosted by Tyndale House Publishers.
 Each month they send out a list of available books once you have been approved.
-Some of their latest titles include: The Language of Blessing by Joseph Cavanaugh III, The Briarpatch Gospel by Shayne Wheeler, and When Happily Ever After Shatters by Sue Birdseye.
+Some of their latest titles include: The Language of Blessing by Joseph Cavanaugh III, The Briarpatch Gospel by Shayne Wheeler, and When Happily Ever After Shatters by Sue Birdseye. (updated 9/6/23 – this program is now closed)

 9. NetGalley – This program offers books from a vast number of publishers.
 According to their website, “NetGalley is a service to promote and publicize forthcoming titles to readers of influence.
 If you are a reviewer, blogger, journalist, librarian, bookseller, educator, or in the media, you can use NetGalley for FREE to request and read titles before they are published.”
 This program offers digital copies of books only.
 They send out newsletters listing available titles as well.